NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

   or 3.0 petaflops
 * Nearly 256 terabytes of Random Access Memory (RAM)

-Shared Between the Two HPC Systems:
+Shared Between the two HPC Systems:

 * Total scratch disk capacity of 9 Petabytes on the "work" file system
 * Total scratch disk capacity of 18 Petabytes on the "work2" file